 Guatapé was also once home to one of Colombia’s most infamous cartel bosses, Pablo Escobar.
 His now graffiti covered lakeside mansion “La Manuela” was bombed by a rival cartel in 1993 and currently stands in ruins.
 When visiting, the damage caused by people on the hunt for Escobar’s missing millions is hard to miss with walls smashed and holes dug out in the sprawling grounds.

 One Day in Guatapé Itinerary

 Paintballing at La Manuela

 After breakfast, take a leisurely stroll to the lakeside and catch a water taxi through the twisting waterways of Guatapé Lake to La Manuela, the lakeside residence of cartel boss Pablo Escobar.
 On the way, spot the lakeside homes of some of Colombia’s rich and famous and take in the unique geology of the lake from the water.

 When you arrive at La Manuela, grab a bottle of water from the bar (probably served by one of Pablo’s cousins or relatives) and set off on a guided tour of the grounds, taking in the sordid but fascinating history of the property.
 You’ll pass swimming pools, football grounds, tennis courts, stables and even its own night club.
 When you get a moment, take a peek in the ruined walls for some of Pablo Escobar’s missing millions said to be buried and hidden on the estate.

 After the tour, it’s time to grab some overalls and split up into two teams to battle it out in a cartel style paintball war in the grounds of the mansion.
-For anyone who loves an adrenalin rush and good (but painful) laugh, this is one activity on offer in Guatapé not to be missed.
+For anyone who loves an adrenaline rush and good (but painful) laugh, this is one activity on offer in Guatapé not to be missed.
 For those who’d prefer to skip the bruises there is the option to take a more in depth tour of the estate instead.